 If patients could communicate with doctors without doctors having to visit their rooms, not only would it reduce the chances of the contagion spreading, but also enable patients to connect with their doctors easily.

-They used SureLock to turn these tablets into dedicated-purposes tools by locking them down to a single app and used SureMDM to manage these tablets.
+They used SureLock to turn these tablets into dedicated-purpose tools by locking them down to a single app and used SureMDM to manage these tablets.

 This was made possible by 42Gears’ offerings – SureLock and SureMDM.
-They used SureLock to turn these tablets into dedicated-purposes tools by locking them down to a single app – Call a Doctor.
-This app initiates a remote interaction session between a patient and doctor in just two clicks – one that starts the app and one that places the video call.
+They used SureLock to turn these tablets into dedicated-purpose tools by locking them down to a single app – Call a Doctor.
+This app initiates a remote interaction session between a patient and doctor in just two clicks—one that starts the app and one that places the video call.
 They are also using SureMDM, 42Gears’ unified endpoint management solution, to manage these tablets.
-The SureMDM web console allows IT admins to monitor all enrolled devices through a single pane of glass, troubleshoot issues remotely, and push app updates to devices over-the-air.
+The SureMDM web console allows IT administrators to monitor all enrolled devices through a single pane of glass, troubleshoot issues remotely, and push app updates to devices over-the-air.

 Team 42Gears also worked with them to deploy the solution and iron out any issues that cropped up.
 Implementing SureLock and SureMDM has negated the need for doctors to visit patients in their rooms while making it easy for patients to talk to their doctors.
-The solution has been received well by both patients and doctors.
-So far, the team has already implemented this solution in four hospitals that specialize in infectious diseases around the country, and is planning to implement the same in more hospitals in the following weeks.
+The solution has been well received by both patients and doctors.
+So far, the team has already implemented this solution in four hospitals that specialize in treating patients suffering from infectious diseases around the country, and is planning to implement the same in more hospitals in the following weeks.

 It works great on many devices.
 I didn’t have any problem with it.”